Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Abstract

 \section{Abstract}

-Hyperspectral images of a scene or object are a rich data source, often encoding a hundred or more spectral bands of reflectance at each pixel.
-Despite being very high-dimensional, these images typically encode latent low-dimensional structure that can be exploited for material discrimination.
-However, due to an inherent trade-off between spectral and spatial resolution, many hyperspectral images are generated at a coarse spatial scale, and single pixels may correspond to spatial regions containing multiple materials.
-This article introduces the \emph{Diffusion and Volume maximization-based Image Clustering} (\emph{D-VIC}) algorithm for unsupervised material discrimination.
-D-VIC locates cluster modes---high-density, high-purity pixels in the hyperspectral image that are far in diffusion distance (a data-dependent distance metric) from other high-density, high-purity pixels---and assigns these pixels unique labels, as these points are meant to exemplify underlying material structure.
-Non-modal pixels are labeled according to their diffusion distance nearest neighbor of higher density and purity that is already labeled.
-By directly incorporating pixel purity into its modal and non-modal labeling, D-VIC upweights pixels that correspond to a spatial region containing just a single material, yielding more interpretable clusterings.
-D-VIC is shown to outperform baseline and comparable state-of-the-art methods in extensive numerical experiments on a range of hyperspectral images, implying that it is well-equipped for material discrimination and clustering of these data.
+Hyperspectral images taken from aircraft or satellites contain information from hundreds of spectral bands, within which lie latent lower-dimensional structures that can be exploited for classifying vegetation and other materials.
+A disadvantage of working with hyperspectral images is that, due to an inherent trade-off between spectral and spatial resolution, they have a relatively coarse spatial scale, meaning that single pixels may correspond to spatial regions containing multiple materials.
+This article introduces the \emph{Diffusion and Volume maximization-based Image Clustering} (\emph{D-VIC}) algorithm for unsupervised material clustering to address this problem.
+By directly incorporating pixel purity into its labeling procedure, D-VIC gives greater weight to pixels that correspond to a spatial region containing just a single material.
+D-VIC is shown to outperform comparable state-of-the-art methods in extensive experiments on a range of hyperspectral images, including land-use maps and highly mixed forest health surveys (in the context of ash dieback disease), implying that it is well-equipped for unsupervised material clustering of spectrally-mixed hyperspectral datasets.